-This 230-acre center includes Shady Grove Adventist Hospital, several medical office buildings, the Johns Hopkins University-Montgomery County Campus, the Regional Institute for Children and Adolescents (RICA) and Noyes Institute facilities, and some County social service uses.
+This 230-acre district includes Shady Grove Adventist Hospital, several medical office buildings, the Johns Hopkins University-Montgomery County Campus (JHU-MCC), the Regional Institute for Children and Adolescents (RICA) and Noyes Institute facilities, and some County social service uses.
 This area also includes the Key West Corporate Center and biotech companies such as the J. Craig Venter Institute, BioReliance, and Otsuka.

 Today, LSC Central is a single-purpose destination for workers, students, and hospital visitors.
-It should continue to focus on medical and biotech uses, but other uses should be introduced, including retail and a limited amount of housing (approximately 30 percent of permitted FAR).
-The Plan recommends a CCT station on Broschart Road near Blackwell Road and these streets should be enlivened with activating uses.
+While it should continue to focus on medical and biotech uses, other uses should be introduced, including retail and a limited amount of housing (approximately 30 percent of permitted floor area ratio).
+The Plan recommends a CCT station on Broschart Road near Blackwell Road, and those streets should be enlivened with activating uses.
 Future development, in its design and use, should be carefully planned to take advantage of transit and contribute to creating a vibrant LSC hub.